athenalyj/digitalframeworks-summer2018-/assignment1.md

+### Final project ideas:
+  1. What are Team USA's weapons to beat their pool opponents - For FIVB Volleyball Men's World Championship.
+Look at pool opponent's key stats to see what strategy Team USA should adopt against each opponent in their pool.
+  2. Who's United State's "Grand Slam" player? - For the US Open.
+Look at the stats of USA's tennis players and analyze who perform better in Grand Slams.

 # Data reporting critiques - [When Federer Wins The First Point On Serve, It’s Usually Game Over](https://fivethirtyeight.com/features/when-federer-wins-the-first-point-on-serve-its-usually-game-over/)

 ### Objective: Clarity and accuracy